vault-developer/echo-albertina/readme.md

 npm i
 npm run dev
 ```
+_Note: ~2.5GB of data will be downloaded by the browser._

 #### How to download models
 There are two ways of downloading and storing models: